enkw/c04-communal-blog/README.md

 ![Screenshot of the dark mode toggle](./assets/images/Screenshot-of-dm.png)
 ![Screenshot of the blog post area with dark mode activated](./assets/images/Screenshot-dm-working.png)

-You can access this at:
+You can access this by: [clicking here](https://enkw.github.io/c04-communal-blog/)

 ## Credits